|Nutritional Guidelines (per serving)|

-- Mix in chopped fresh herbs to the sprouts before roasting.
+- Mix chopped fresh herbs with the sprouts before roasting.

-- Toss the roasted Brussels sprouts with toasted pine nuts and dairy-free Parmesan cheese.
+- Toss the roasted Brussels sprouts with toasted pine nuts and dairy-free Parmesan-style cheese.

 - Turn your roasted sprouts into a salad by mixing them with minced garlic, halved cherry tomatoes, and 1-inch pieces of raw or blanched asparagus.
 Add more dressing, if desired, and chill until cold.